siemens/standard-bom-java/java/README.md

 Publish a new version of this library by pushing a protected version tag in the format `vX.Y.Z`.
 The CI jobs will do the rest.

+## License

+The Standard BOM library for Java is Inner Source under the [Siemens Inner Source License 1.4](../LICENSE.md).

+Copyright (c) Siemens AG 2019-2025 ALL RIGHTS RESERVED